Uruguay at the 2026 World Cup

 Uruguay's football history is disproportionate to the country's size.
 A nation of 3.4 million has won two World Cups (1930, 1950) and four Copas América since 2011 alone.
 The nickname "Garra Charrúa" — the indigenous Charrúa's claw — describes a football identity built on defensive intensity, never giving up, and out-punching your weight class.
 Under Marcelo Bielsa, the legendary Argentine tactician appointed in 2023, Uruguay has evolved into something more ambitious: a possession-oriented, high-pressing team that still plays with the Garra but now does it on the front foot.

-The 2024 Copa América produced a third-place finish — a semi-final loss to Colombia on penalties, then defeating Canada in the bronze match.
+The 2024 Copa América produced a third-place finish — a semi-final loss to Colombia 0-1, then defeating Canada in the bronze match.
 More importantly, it showcased a new generation of Uruguayan footballers reaching their peak: Federico Valverde at Real Madrid, Darwin Núñez at Liverpool (then Al-Hilal), Rodrigo Bentancur at Tottenham, Ronald Araújo at Barcelona, Nicolás de la Cruz at Flamengo, Maximiliano Araújo at Sporting CP, Manuel Ugarte at Manchester United.

 The 2026 CONMEBOL qualifying was strong — Uruguay finished third behind Argentina and Brazil — and the squad arrives with genuine depth.
 Valverde is one of the world's best all-action midfielders.
 Darwin Núñez, while inconsistent at club level, has been devastatingly effective for Uruguay.
 Araújo anchors a center-back pairing that is one of the best in the tournament.